 Callbacks involve singing for a specific role(s) and/or reading for specific character(s) and/or for more advanced dancing roles.
 Songs from the actual show are featured at callbacks.
 Learn all the songs from the show for callbacks in advance, especially the ones you feel you could be called back for.
-As a performer you should try prepare in advance for roles whenever possible.
+As a performer you should try to prepare in advance for roles whenever possible.
 Sometimes the music is not available in advance as with shows like Narnia or other lesser-known works.
-But often the songs are easy to access online like Music Man or Peter Pan.
+But often the songs are easy to access online, like Music Man or Peter Pan.

 Yes, you may submit a video audition to our production coordinator by email by the night of auditions to be considered.
 However, there are no video options for callbacks.

 Yes.
 And in order to ensure auditions go smoothly, please either download your music onto your phone (don’t rely on trying to find it in your “cloud” as reception may be poor in the building), or bring music on a CD.
 If using a phone, please make sure your phone is set to not accept calls or texts during that time — you don’t want to receive a call during your song!
 Also please have the music set to the exact time you want your song to start.
 We will not have time to search for the right time once your audition begins.
 If using a CD, be sure to copy it starting at the time you want the song to begin for you.
 Give yourself at least a 4 second lead in!
 Parents, please give the musical device that your child is using to them.
 While you are allowed to be in the room, you will be sitting in the back and unable to help them.
 They will need to hand the phone, iPod, or CD to the music monitor themselves.
 Please make sure that phones are unlocked and placed on Do Not Disturb.

 We take pride in the integrity of our casting process.
 All of the directing team members are encouraged to give feedback on casting of all roles.
 However, if their own children or private lesson students are being discussed, that director must leave the room; and they are not eligible to give input on those students.
 We rely on godly wisdom from the council of many to make casting decisions.
 Final decisions are never one person’s opinion, and we bring in a variety of directing team members into each production to make sure our casting decisions are as fair and balanced as possible.
 We also do not have a policy against students receiving good roles each show.
 This is a competitive program and the roles are given to the students that are best suited, as determined by the whole directing team.
 The only way to earn a role is to prove yourself to be best during auditions and callbacks.
 The coordinators and/or production managers of shows are not eligible to give input on casting.
 They are at auditions to help facilitate paperwork and to make sure all rehearsal conflicts are noted.
 They are also required to leave the room if their children are discussed.